 EU agenda: overview of the 11 actions

-- Adopting a proposal for a directive on victims' rights, raising the level of protection of vulnerable victims, including children.
+- Adopt a proposal for a directive on victims' rights, raising the level of protection of vulnerable victims, including children.

-- Tabling a proposal for a directive on special safeguards for suspected or accused persons who are vulnerable, including children.
+- Table a proposal for a directive on special safeguards for suspected or accused persons who are vulnerable, including children.

-- Revising the EU legislation facilitating the recognition and enforcement of decisions on parental responsibility with a view to ensuring, in the interest of the child, that decisions can be recognised and enforced as quickly as possible, including, where appropriate, the establishment of common minimum standards.
+- Revise the EU legislation facilitating the recognition and enforcement of decisions on parental responsibility are recognised and enforced as quickly as possible (and have the best interests of the child at the centre).Whenever appropriate, this includes setting up the common minimum standards.

-- Promoting the use of the Council of Europe Guidelinesof 17 November 2010 on child-friendly justice and taking them into account in future legal instruments in the field of civil and criminal justice.
+- Promote the use of the Council of Europe Guidelines of 17 November 2010 on child-friendly justice and taking them into account in future legal instruments in the field of civil and criminal justice.

-- Supporting and encouraging the development of training activities for judges and other professionals at European level regarding the optimal participation of children in judicial systems.
+- Support and encourage the development of training activities for judges and other professionals at European level regarding the optimal participation of children in judicial systems.

-- Supporting the exchange of best practices and the improvement of training for guardians, public authorities and other actors who are in close contact with unaccompanied children.
+- Support the exchange of best practices and the improvement of training for guardians, public authorities and other actors who are in close contact with unaccompanied children.

-- Paying particular attention to children in the context of the EU Framework for National Roma Integration Strategies, notably promoting the more efficient use of structural funds for the integration of Roma.
+- Pay particular attention to children in the context of the EU Framework for National Roma Integration Strategies, notably promoting the more efficient use of structural funds for the integration of Roma.

-- Strongly encouraging and providing support to all EU countries to ensure the swift introduction and full functioning of the 116 000 hotline for missing children and the child alert mechanisms.
+- Strongly encourage and provide support to all EU countries to ensure the swift introduction and full functioning of the 116 000 hotline for missing children and the child alert mechanisms.